BoranMandaci/SignBuilder-Mod/README.md

 ## ✨ Key Features

 *   🏗️ **3D Letters, Numbers & Symbols** — Highly detailed, custom-modeled letters (A-Z), numbers (0-9), and an extensive set of symbols (Arrows, Slash, Plus, Minus, Heart, Currency Symbols like $, €, ₺).
 Features smart hitboxes adapting to wall and floor placements.
 *   🗜️ **The Sign Press** — A dedicated survival crafting station.
-Stamp your raw concrete into specific letters and symbols cleanly and efficiently, with full shift-click stacking support.
+Stamp your white concrete into specific letters and symbols cleanly and efficiently.
-*   🗺️ **The Sign Blueprint** — Type your desired word into the Blueprint GUI (featuring case-insensitivity and full Turkish character support).
+*   🗺️ **The Sign Blueprint** — Type your desired word into the Blueprint GUI.
 Right-click a block to automatically construct the entire word in the world.
 *   🎨 **The Paint Brush & Custom Palette** — Right-click in the air to open a responsive GUI.
 Mix your own RGB/Hex codes and save up to 14 custom colors in your personal palette.
 *   🌈 **Rainbow Mode & Smart Fill** — Apply a dynamic, continuously cycling color animation.
 Sneak + Right-click in the air to toggle "Smart Fill", instantly painting entire connected words at once.
 *   💧 **Eyedropper Mechanic** — Sneak + Right-click on any painted block in the world to copy its exact hex color directly to your Paint Brush.